adonisjs/v6-docs/content/docs/http/session.md

 ```

 ### Writing flash messages
 The following are the methods to write data to the flash messages store.
+The `session.flash` method accepts a key-value pair and writes it to the flash messages property inside the session store.

 ```ts
 session.flash('key', value)